 Directly sourced from Sameeha Mohammed, a women producer from the beautiful Central Mountains of the Yemen Coffee region.
 This coffee is as unique and exotic as the region where it is produced.
 It is still grown and processed as it was over 500 years ago, on the terraces clinging the sides of the semi-arid mountains to the villages that rise like geometric extensions of the mountains themselves.

-Today, as humanity faces the COVID-19 Pandemic, travel may or may not be possible for us, however, the journey of coffee to our homes never stops.
+Today, as humanity faces many challenges, travel may or may not be possible for us, however, the journey of coffee to our homes never stops.

 This coffee brings the energy of the "queen of Mocha", a sign of hope, determination, tenacity, courage, just a few words to describe a remarkable Woman in Coffee.
 There is a big difference between producing simple "coffee" and producing a "coffee with a story" that connects us, coffee drinkers with the face, the hands, and the culture of the coffee.